top of page

 To see the brochure in its entirity click on the button above to a link to the mail-out from the Spring of 1992.

-The WICD, Channel 15 Anchors: desk L to R: Keith Page(weather), Kathleen Quinn, Jeff Friend and Dan Swaney(sports) Standing L to R: Sandra Chapman, Beth Morgan(weather), Scott Andresen(sports), Deborah Linz.
+The WICD, Channel 15 Anchors: desk L to R: Keith Page(weather), Kathleen Quinn, Jeff Friend, and Dan Swaney(sports).
+Standing L to R: Sandra Chapman, Beth Morgan(weather), Scott Andresen(sports), Deborah Linz.

 (from WICD)

-About the videos.... from these videos you'd think I was the only one working at WICD.
-Nothing could be further from the truth!
-These videos were saved by me on VHS tape long before there was a YouTube for my personal collection.
-Unfortunately, that's all I have.
-Had I known there would be something like YouTube and my website, I would have saved a better cross-section of material featuring all of the professional broadcasters of WICD at the time.
-So, with no disrespect intended to all of my fellow workmates at WICD here are a sampling of what was going on at WICD at the time.
-If any of my former workmates would like to have some of their material included, I would GLADLY add it to this collection!
+So, with no disrespect intended to all of my fellow workmates at WICD, here is a sampling of what was going on at WICD at the time.
+If any of my former workmates would like to include some of their material, I would GLADLY add it to this collection!

 The Guy Gannett Era 1994-1999